 Pepe’s Cafe & Steakhouse on Caroline Street, the oldest restaurant in Key West.

 Another Key West institution is Pepe’s, a restaurant with a humble exterior but solid comfort food.
 The oldest restaurant on the island, dating from 1909, Pepe’s once presided over Duval Street, but later moved over to Caroline Street, where it continues to feed both travelers and locals.
-Unapologetically retro dishes include oysters Florentine, barbecued chicken, and New York strip steak served with homemade corn bread.
+Unapologetically retro dishes include oysters Florentine, barbecued chicken, and New York strip steak served with homemade cornbread.
 Their key lime pie has become justifiably famous, so you’ll definitely want to savor a slice.

 Sensational, world-famous sunset celebration at Mallory Square.

 Whether you visit Key West for two days or a week, don’t miss the sunset celebration at Mallory Square.
-The tarot cards readers, street performers, and craftspeople remind visitors of a time when Key West was still a rough-and-tumble town, but it’s the view that will keep you transfixed.
+The tarot card readers, street performers, and craftspeople remind visitors of a time when Key West was still a rough-and-tumble town, but it’s the view that will keep you transfixed.
 Look out on the horizon, as boats sail by and seabirds swoop overhead, and marvel at the sky’s gradations of color as the day draws to a close.
 Few other places in the world will you find people from all walks of life, gathered together simply to appreciate a sunset.
 Soak it in.
 Inhale a lung-full of sea air.
 Before you know it, Key West has cast another enchantment, and you can’t help but wonder when you’ll be back.